-- expand the use of explicit targets, goals, and mandates for electrification to create market certainty; - launch or support marketing campaigns to increase customer awareness of electric options; - support and expand state, city, and/or utility incentives for EVs, heat pumps, and heat pump water heaters; - expand electric vehicle charging infrastructure, particularly in multi-family housing, workplaces, and fast-charging for longer-distance travel; - develop and scale new financing models for cost-effective electric technologies; and - continue data collection, analysis, and testing to characterize the performance of heat pumps, heat pump water heaters, and EVs.
+- support and expand state, city, and/or utility incentives for EVs, heat pumps, and heat pump water heaters; - expand electric vehicle charging infrastructure, particularly in multi-family housing, workplaces, and fast-charging for longer-distance travel; - develop and scale new financing models for cost-effective electric technologies; and - continue data collection, analysis, and testing to characterize the performance of heat pumps, heat pump water heaters, and EVs.

-In addition to these market development activities, a number of difficult policy questions need to be addressed and resolved in the next five years to guide future action.
+In addition to these market development activities, some difficult policy questions need to be resolved in the next five years to guide future action.
 These will be critical to implementing appropriate policies and actions and to respecting planning timelines for the electric and natural gas networks.
 Such questions include:

 - What are the appropriate roles for electric distribution utilities in fostering electrification?
-Do these roles require changes in the utility business model or regulatory paradigm? - What is the right balance between biogas and electrification for current gas uses?
-What is the future of the natural gas utilities and their pipeline networks? - What rate structures would help to advance strategic electrification, and will advanced meters be deployed if they are necessary to implement these rates?
-If incentives are going to play a significant role in advancing electrification, where will the money come from?
+Do these roles require changes in the utility business model or regulatory paradigm? - What rate structures would help to advance strategic electrification, and will advanced meters be deployed if they are necessary to implement these rates? - What is the right balance between biogas and electrification for current gas uses?
+What is the future of the natural gas utility pipeline networks and business models? - If incentives are going to play a meaningful role in advancing electrification, where will the money come from?

-In addition to (and potentially informing) these challenging questions, there are also real data and understanding needs that could be addressed over the next few years:
+In addition to (and potentially informing) these challenging questions, there are also real data and knowledge needs to address over the next few years:

-- Data on the market uptake and performance of heat pumps and electric vehicles, - Pilots on the control and capabilities of electrification technologies as grid resources, - Analysis of the capacity of distribution circuits to meet electrification needs before significant upgrades are required, and - Analysis of power supply and transmission options for a markedly different seasonal load shape across the northeastern United States and eastern Canada.
+- Data on the market uptake and performance of heat pumps and electric vehicles, - Pilots on the control and capabilities of electrification technologies as grid resources, - Analysis of the capacity of distribution circuits to meet electrification needs before substantial upgrades are required, and - Analysis of power supply and transmission options for a markedly different seasonal load shape across the northeastern United States and eastern Canada.